Practice Resources

 General Shutdown Information

-If the government agencies close for budgetary reasons, all but "essential" personnel are furloughed and are not allowed to work.
+When government agencies close for budgetary reasons, all but "essential" personnel are furloughed and are not allowed to work.
 The following is an overview of how the immigration-related agencies have operated during prior shutdown periods.
+We will be updating this information to reflect any changes during this shutdown.

 USCIS